abinit/abipy/docs/users/running_calculations.rst

     15 directories, 7 files

 `w0` is the directory containing the input files of the first workflow (well, we have only one workflow in our example).
-`t0` and `t1` contain the input files need to run the SCF and the NSC run, respectively.
+`w0/t0` and `w0/t1` contain the input files need to run the SCF and the NSC run, respectively.

-You might have noticed that each `Task` directory (w0/t0, w0/t1) presents the same structure:
+You might have noticed that each `Task` directory (`w0/t0`, `w0/t1`) presents the same structure:

-   * run.abi: ABINIT input file
+   * run.abi: Abinit input file
-   * run.files: ABINIT files file
+   * run.files: Abinit files file
    * job.sh: Submission/shell script
    * outdata: Directory with output data files
    * indata: Directory with input data files